farmerbb/Taskbar/lib/README.md

 **v2.0.0**
 * Includes all changes from Taskbar 6.0
+* libtaskbar components now run in a separate process from the rest of the app
 * The "Enable freeform windows" developer option is now required, in addition to "Force desktop mode"

 _Known issues:_